GabrieleNovelli/MyStuff/README.md

 Per scaricare un file pdf in teoria basta aprirlo e cliccare su download.
 Nel caso questo non funzionasse puoi copiare tutto il file tex corrispondente e compilarlo online su overleaf.
 Se anche questo non funziona, contattami.

 To download a pdf file it should suffice to just open it and click download.
-If this does not work, you can copy the corresponding tex file and compile online on overleaf.
+If this does not work, you can copy the corresponding tex file and compile it online on overleaf.
 If this also does not work, contact me.